 Automotive, aerospace, marine, and chemicals are the major end-use industries of titanium.

-ATI (US), Arcam (UK), Daido Steel Co., Ltd (Japan), TOHO TITANIUM CO., LTD (Japan), United Titanium, Inc. (US), Haynes International (US), TLS Technik (Germany), Metalysis (UK), Global Titanium Inc. (US), ADMA Products, Inc. (US), and OSAKA Titanium (Japan), are some of the major players operating in the global titanium alloys market.
+ATI (US), Arcam (UK), Daido Steel Co., Ltd (Japan), TOHO TITANIUM CO., LTD (Japan), United Titanium, Inc. (US), Haynes International (US), TLS Technik (Germany), Metalysis (UK), Global Titanium Inc. (US), ADMA Products, Inc. (US), and OSAKA Titanium (Japan).